 Kanban: more focus on service, less waste

-Kanban brings work into flow, focuses on service orientation and leads to less waste – from the first idea to its final implementation.
+Kanban brings work into flow, focuses service orientation and leads to less waste - from the first idea to its final implementation.
 Kanban makes bottlenecks visible, reduces waiting and lead times.
-This method is used at all levels of the company to get work done effectively and efficiently.
+This method is used at all levels of the company to get work done effectively and efficiently in a team.

 "Kanban is much more than the typical Kanban boards with cards.
 Let me show you what else the framework can do."